mrfinnsmith/intent-datasets/README.md

 # Dataset Analysis Toolkit

 A Python-based toolkit for analyzing and profiling large-scale intent and company datasets.
-Provides automated data quality assessment, relationship validation, and comprehensive reporting.
+Provides automated data quality assessment, relationship validation, and comprehensive reporting with SQLite database support.

 ## Overview

 This toolkit processes CSV datasets containing company information, intent signals, contact data, and keyword mappings.
-It generates comprehensive reports on data relationships, quality metrics, and coverage analysis.
+It generates comprehensive reports on data relationships, quality metrics, and coverage analysis with local database capabilities for advanced querying.

 ## Features